-- CCT is under construction from Shady Grove Metro Station to Metropolitan Grove. - Construct and open at least one public street (such as Medical Center Drive extended) across LSC West and Belward to provide a direct connection across major highways and between the districts, contributing to place-making and connectivity. - Fully fund construction of the following two interchanges, or other transportation project(s) providing equivalent mobility and capacity, in the County's six-year CIP or the State CTP: - o Sam Eig Highway at Great Seneca Highway - o Great Seneca Highway at Key West Avenue. - Achieve a 10 percent increase over the baseline for the non-driver mode share.
+- CCT is under construction from Shady Grove Metro Station to Metropolitan Grove and at least 50 percent of the construction funds have been spent. - Program for completion within six years any needed master-planned transportation improvement identified by the most recent biennial monitoring review to be needed at this time. - Construct and open at least one public street (such as Medical Center Drive extended) across LSC West and Belward to provide a direct connection across major highways and between the districts, contributing to place-making and connectivity. - Attain a 23 percent NADMS.